acse-hst21/Nextflow-Chatbot/README.md

 The backend API will be available at `http://localhost:8000`.

-For more detailed deployment instructions including Docker setup, see [Docker.md](Docker.md).
+These instructions assume that the environment variables have already been populated.
+For more detailed deployment instructions including Docker setup, see [DOCKER.md](DOCKER.md).

 ## Dummy Deployment